Pentax K110D

 The K110D is Pentax's entry-level DSLR.
 It has 6.1 Megapixels (6.1 Million effective pixels).
 The K110D is youngest of three sibling cameras in terms of specifications.
 It differs from the K100D only in lacking an in-body image stabilization system.

-The K110D has a 2.5 in LCD display screen with 210,000 pixels of resolution.
+The K110D has a 2.5 in LCD screen with 210,000 pixels of resolution.
 It uses Secure Digital cards to record both JPEG and RAW image formats.
 The K110D uses AA alkaline batteries to power it, though an AC adapter is also compatible.
 It has a 23.5 mm x 15.7 mm CCD sensor to record its images.
 The body itself comprises a stainless steel chassis with a fiber reinforced plastic shell for durability.
 Continuous shooting mode allows for up to 2.8 frames per second to be recorded, which is five JPEGs (on highest quality setting) or three RAW format images.
 The Camera is compatible with PictBridge printers.
 The DSLR is considered "entry-class" among DSLRs.

 With firmware update, using SDHC cards is possible.
 Latest firmware version is 1.02.